jiy016/Recipe-Rating-Analysis-Prediction/README.md

 83782 rows × 22 columns

-This **recipes** data frame is easier to process.
+This **recipes** dataframe is easier to process.
 We will use this dataframe to do the further works.

 #### Univariate Analysis

 We first explored the distribution of ratings.

->Head of the cleaned dataframe
 <iframe
   src="assets/univariate.html"
   width="800"